One of the most common errors you will likely come across while surfing the internet is the 403 forbidden error.

 To find the bad plugin, reactivate your plugins one at a time.
 Each time you do, refresh your site to see if the error returned.
 The problematic plugin will cause the error to resurface after reactivation.

-If up to this point your website is still throwing up a forbidden error message, proceed to the next step.
+If up to this point your website is still displaying a forbidden 403 error message, proceed to the next step.

 Check Your Site’s htaccess File